Update: A related article has appeared at LibraryJournal.com.

 In Mending Wall, a 1914 poem blessedly in the public domain, Robert Frost gives us a classic dictum for literature and life, and maybe for inter-organizational politics in particular: “Good fences make good neighbors.”
 On the whole Frost is anti-fence.
 But he understands his neighbor’s side; what’s more, “Mending Wall” resonates even in this era of global networks and sharable digital files.
 Frost died at 88 on January 29, 1963, just a little over two years after his poetry recital in the chilly Washington air at John Fitzgerald Kennedy’s inauguration; but on the Web you can still hear him reading Mending Wall and more.

 Might the right set of fences be one way to keep the Harvard-hosted Digital Public Library of America from unwittingly weakening the franchise and branding of America’s public libraries in their online incarnation—while we still promoted neighborliness between and among institutions?
 That’s the solution I’m mulling over right now.
 Perhaps a National Digital Library of America could serve the public in general and a Scholarly Digital Library of America could enrich the campus community.
-Both “civilians” and academics could use each other’s library systems for free, at least when copyright and licensing agreement allowed; and the two could pick up the other system’s exportable content and share a common infrastructure and standards.
+Both “civilians” and academics could use each other’s library systems for free, at least when copyright and licensing agreement allowed; and the each could pick up the other’s exportable content and share a common infrastructure and standards.
 Searching for books simultaneously in both systems would be Kindle-seamless.
 But fences between the pair could exist on most acquisitions issues and practices, interface priorities, most staffing matters, and in various other respects.
 Hence, the purchases of monographs on Henry James wouldn’t be pitted so directly against, for example, shorter wait times for Stephen King novels, assuming that patron wait times were necessary.

 In San Jose, California and in Mount Vernon, Iowa, and perhaps elsewhere, town and gown do share the same library buildings and even Web entrances and can enjoy other’s libraries on and offline; but at least in San Jose most of the pages on the sites have different looks, with the public one relying on a more colorful, somewhat less text-reliant approach.
 Furthermore, San Jose treats the two kinds of visitors differently in certain cases, with their respective priorities in mind.
-A common Web site just didn’t cut it.
+A common Web interface just didn’t cut it.
 Moreover, apparently for license-related budget reasons, San Jose State does not let non-university people access some databases and some e-books remotely.
 Instead the townies must visit the Dr. Martin Luther King, Jr., Library in person.
 The upside is that by not paying for home access to certain academic content of limited general interest, the San Jose townies most likely have more resources for bestsellers or popular-level databases.